 But please note that this means it will take longer to repay the debt.
-If you pay it off in full and on time each month you will start to build a positive credit history.
+If you pay it off in full and on time each month you'll start to build a positive credit history.

 Take out a small loan from a trusted lender

 Taking out a small loan can be a good way to build credit.
 This is because payments are fixed each month until the debt is repaid.
-Meaning you will know exactly when the loan will be paid off.
-Once you have paid in full and on time your score may improve.
+Meaning you'll know exactly when the loan will be paid off.
+Once you've paid in full and on time your score may improve.

-Please note that you should only take out a loan if you are sure you can meet the payments.
+Please note that you should only take out a loan if you're sure you can meet the payments.
 You can use a loan calculator to work out the monthly fee.

 Manage your bills